-SituationIn 2012, the asset management firm launched the You! initiative; an internal initiative geared towards its New Ways of Working program.
-With "Bricks, Bytes & Behavior" as its core concepts, You! encompasses change in the areas of accommodation, technology and behaviors: how to work together, how to share knowledge, and how to use communication tools more effectively and efficiently.
+Business situationIn 2012, the asset management firm launched the You!
+Initiative – an internal initiative geared towards its New Ways of Working program.
+With "Bricks, Bytes & Behavior" as its core concepts, You! encompasses change in the areas of accommodation, technology and behaviors: how to work together, how to share knowledge and how to use communication tools more effectively and efficiently.

-As far as the technological aspect was concerned, Robeco faced an uphill struggle, with a relatively antiquated IT system currently in place.
-“The goal of New Ways of Working was to enable our people to work more efficiently, communicate, and collaborate at optimal levels.
+As far as the technological aspect was concerned, Robeco faced an uphill struggle with a relatively antiquated IT system currently in place.
+“The goal of New Ways of Working was to enable our people to work more efficiently, communicate and collaborate at optimal levels.
 This proved nigh on impossible with our existing IT infrastructure, which consisted of Office XP, Lotus Notes and Windows XP.
-Our users weren’t especially happy with that environment,” comments Ton Ligtvoet, IT Development Manager and the member of the IT management team responsible for commissioning the "Workspace 2014" workplace program.
+Our users weren’t especially happy with that environment,” comments Ton Ligtvoet, IT development manager and member of the Robeco IT management team responsible for commissioning the "Workspace 2014" workplace program.

 "With Office 365, place and time no longer represent restrictions."

-SolutionRobeco employs more than 1600 people, and 1200 of them are already working with Office 365, not only within the Netherlands, but also at a number of sales offices in Asia, the Middle East and Europe.
+SolutionRobeco employs more than 1,600 people, and 1,200 of them are already working with Microsoft Office 365, not only within the Netherlands, but also at a number of sales offices in Asia, the Middle East and Europe.
 That makes Robeco the first of the major financial institutions to make the move to Office 365 on this sort of scale.
 “Because we’re among the first in financial services to start to work with this Microsoft solution, we did come up against a few unanticipated hurdles during the initial phases.
-These have since been overcome by Microsoft and Avanade but, looking back, we definitely learned from them,” says Johann Corlemeijer, Vice President of Technical Infrastructure at Avanade.
+These have since been overcome by Microsoft and Avanade but, looking back, we definitely learned from them,” says Johann Corlemeijer, vice president of technical infrastructure at Avanade.